MSDS-Europe – Why did my partner refuse my Safety Data Sheet?

 If the SDS format or content is outdated, it must be updated according to the current regulations.
 This means incorporating the newly required elements and, if necessary, modifying the classification.

-However, this is not an easy task, since ensuring SDS compliance is a complex, continuously changing field, and most companies do not have in-house expertise to handle it.
+However, this is not an easy task, since ensuring SDS compliance is a complex, continuously changing field, and most companies do not have in-house expertise to manage it.

 Contact our customer service, or ask our expert online here.